 At St Peter's, the teaching of the relationships and sex education curriculum is delivered primarily through CPSHE lessons.

-This is supplemented by:

-- Assemblies

-- External speakers

-- Workshops

-- Tutor time
+These are referred to as 'Lessons for Life' in third to fifth form, and the St Peter's Enrichment programme in the sixth form.

-- Events, for example 'Mental Health Week'
+This is supplemented by assemblies, external speakers, workshops, tutor time and events, for example 'Mental Health Week'.

 CPSHEE is taught by teachers and staff who have agreed their willingness to assist in the delivery of this area of the timetable.
+Staff are trained as approriate to deliver the more sensitive aspects of the curriculum, and if possible, where they find that hard, other specialist staff can take over.
 CPSHEE lessons are taught in mixed gender groups.